 Know the official PCH rules

-The Federal Trade Commission (FTC), which is the U.S. government’s agency that protects consumers, has rules around sweepstakes and contests.
+The Federal Trade Commission (FTC), the U.S. government’s agency that protects consumers, has rules around sweepstakes and contests.
 The organization running the sweepstakes must make clear that you can’t be required to pay to enter, eligibility requirements must be spelled out, odds of winning must be disclosed, the contest rules must specify the prizes awarded, and the sweepstakes’ start and end dates must be listed.

 These are the official government rules for all sweepstakes, including Publishers Clearing House.[2][3]